-(動画:約6分半) Video Introducing examples of customer-oriented activities Real-time Monitoring of Customer Calls by Management Suntory provides a program for management to listen to calls from customers received by the customer center in realtime.
-Managers in charge of each department can hear the questions, concerns and opinions that customers have about Suntory products and services in daily life.
+Assigning On-site Customer Relations Promotion Leaders Beginning in 2018, we have assigned "Customer Relations Promotion Leaders" to play a central role in further penetrating and establishing customer orientation, particularly at sales offices that have many direct points of contact with customers.
+VOC Monitoring by Management Suntory provides a program for management to listen to calls from customers received by the Customer Center in real-time.
+They can hear the questions, concerns and opinions that customers have about Suntory products and services in daily life.
 This puts in place an opportunity to utilize all of this customer feedback to better address their needs.

-Top management listening to customer feedback
+President Niinami listening to customer feedback